groundberry/cv/README.md

     * Managed suppliers reducing up to 20% the budget spent on materials and services.
     * Attended conferences and networking events as a representative of LBC.
     * Organised and delivered events and workshops.

+Jan 2013 -- Oct 2013
+:   **Agricultural Engineer** at *[Battle McCarthy](http://http://www.battlemccarthy.com/)* *(London, UK)*

+    Responsible for urban agriculture R&D. I worked with five other people, developing agricultural strategies to maximise food production inside buildings using hydroponic food-growing systems.
+Some of the projects and tasks I have worked on are:
+    * Created diagrams and sketches for a zoo and botanical garden submission.
+BM and LAVA architects.
+    * Designed agricultural alternatives including yield estimates and crop planning for the redevelopment of a wetland in Suzhou, Shanghai.
+The proposal ended up as one of the finalists.
+    * Completed a feasibility study to apply biotechnologies to the European Parliament building in Brussels, including hydroponic vertical farms and rooftop greenhouses.
+    * Created agricultural and landscape designs as part of the redevelopment of a pharmaceutical campus in the UK, including endemic trees and flowers, food crops and green areas.
+    * Participated in the design of the fire protection and sewage systems for the King Abdulaziz City for Science and Technology (KACST) Tower in Saudi Arabia using AutoCAD.
+    * Designed an agricultural plan for the Maybury Residential Tower in Lagos, Nigeria.

+Sep 2011 -- Sep 2012
+:   **Environmental Engineer** at *[Aqualogy (AGBAR group)](http://www.aqualogyuk.co.uk/)* *(Madrid, Spain)*

+    Worked as part of the water management team undertaking ecological and quality control tasks.
+    * Responsible for conducting compliance checks for the purpose of enforcing Spanish and European laws regarding water treatment.
+    * Established a working methodology for the analysis of biological quality parameters of Spanish rivers.

+Mar 2007 -- Jul 2008
+:   **Voluntary speaker** at *[Technical University of Madrid](http://www.upm.es/internacional)* *(Madrid, Spain)*

+    Participated as a guest speaker at the IV World Congress of Agricultural Engineers, presenting my final year project "Iberian Pig Value Chain Analysis”.

+2006 -- 2008
+:   **Internship food sector** at *[Technical University of Madrid](http://www.upm.es/internacional)* *(Madrid, Spain)*

+    Worked at the Agricultural Economy department analysing the value chain of various food products, and at the Agri-Food Industry department carrying out quality control procedures in the bread industry.

+## Other information

+English (Professional working proficiency)
+Spanish (Native)
+I also write on my blog (https://groundberry.github.io/) and Twitter account (@blanca_mendi) about topics I’m interested in, and publish my software development projects on GitHub (@groundberry).